 Transferring Marriott points into Starwood points was instant.
 Transferring Starwood points into Japan Airlines miles took 3 days.
 The next step involved booking an award ticket on Emirates through Japan Airlines.

-Finding Open Award Space for Emirates
+Finding Open Award Space

 I use ExpertFlyer to check for open award space.
 Expert Flyer lets you know if any award ticket space is available on a particular flight.
 If no award space is available, you can set an alert so you will be notified if any award space opens at a later date.